I am a published fiction writer and a trained anthropologist with a PhD from Goldsmiths, University of London.

 In 2013 life was scary: I was jobless, neither an academic nor a writer, and back in Croatia after 10 years.
 The only grounding I had was a small but loving group of family and friends.
 It turns out, this was the only thing I needed to create a happy fulfilled life.

 Years back when I still wondered what kind of job would make me happy, a friend told me something ridiculous: ‘there isn’t a job in the world that would make you happy, you must invent one for yourself.’
 He was right.

 Anthropology and travel are both about uncovering and understanding different places.
 And creative writing is the spice that evokes a deeply personal experience that people can relate to.
-This is what Zagreb Honestly is about.
+This is what Croatia Honestly is about.
 I write about travelling for experience, not sights.
 And my posts inspire people to reconnect with things and places they have been taking for granted.

 I did, and I’m having a blast.